jwhite37/csc253Project/REPORT.md

 	"user_script": "def odd(x):\n  \n   x%2 != 0\n   return True\n   else\n   return False\n\nodd(10)"
 }
 ```
+The input is a very large number of the above organized in a table, each row is one sample.

 #Interesting how?
 Our goal is to understand common mistakes novice programmers make, which can be further decomposed into smaller(hopefully easier) problems.